Abstract

 I. Introduction: The Core Persistence Engine Revisited

-Our v12 analysis established: The TYPO3 DataHandler prioritises data integrity over raw throughput.
-Its monolithic, stateful nature generates significant overhead during bulk operations – a challenge that can be overcome with strategies such as batch processing.
-With the evolution of the TYPO3 Core, we are evaluating these findings in the context of newer versions.
-This report expands our investigation to TYPO3 v13 LTS and the main development branch, which will become TYPO3 v14.
+Our v12 analysis established that the TYPO3 DataHandler prioritises data integrity over raw throughput.
+Its monolithic, stateful nature creates significant overhead during bulk operations, a challenge you can master with strategies such as batch processing.
+As the TYPO3 Core evolves, we revisit these findings in the context of newer versions.
+This report extends our investigation to TYPO3 v13 LTS and the Main Development Branch, which will become TYPO3 v14.

-The primary objective: to examine whether architectural changes, bug fixes, or new features in these versions have noticeably altered the performance profile of the DataHandler for high-volume imports.
+Our primary goal is to examine whether architectural changes, bug fixes, or new features in these versions have noticeably altered the DataHandler's performance profile for high-volume imports.
 Through rigorous side-by-side benchmarks, we provide an evidence-based update for developers and architects.

 II.
 Methodology: Reproducible Multi-Version Benchmark

-To ensure the validity and comparability of our findings, we set up a consistent, fully automated testing environment using DDEV.
-This enables rapid provisioning of isolated TYPO3 v13 and v14 instances – meaning each benchmark runs under identical conditions.
+To ensure our findings are valid and comparable, we set up a consistent, fully automated testing environment using DDEV.
+This lets us rapidly provision isolated TYPO3 v13 and v14 instances, so every benchmark runs under identical conditions.

 2.1 Environment Setup with DDEV

-Separate DDEV configurations were created for TYPO3 v13 and the v14 main branch.
+We created separate DDEV configurations for TYPO3 v13 and the v14 main branch.
 For v14, we provision the environment by cloning the official TYPO3 Core Git repository.
-The ddev config command defines the project type and PHP version for each environment.
+The ddev config command sets the project type and PHP version for each environment.

 DDEV Configuration (.ddev/config.yaml)